 The Nuclein™ Hand-Held PCR Test is designed to be a disposable, all-in-one self-test for infectious disease diagnosis.
 It uses standard, real-time PCR, requires no technical expertise, and delivers battery-powered, sample-to-answer results in under one hour, without the need to mail in a sample.
-We are working tirelessly to make this available by early 2021 to help with the COVID-19 crisis.
-Click here to learn more.
+We are working tirelessly to make this available in 2021 to help with the COVID-19 crisis.
 Please note that this testing device will require FDA regulatory clearance and is meant to be used in consultation with a medical professional.

 As shown on Our Solution page, we accomplish this by miniaturizing and integrating the same three steps that are used in traditional laboratories to perform PCR testing: